disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 4. When prompted to Invite more people, select **Skip**.

 5. On the left side navigation select Workspaces and then Create a workspace.
-We are going to use this workspace to publish our report to from Power BI Desktop.
+We are going to use this workspace to publish our report from Power BI Desktop.
 This would allow you to view it from PowerBI.com, the mobile app, or even embed it in other places like Microsoft Teams.
 The workspace can also be shared with others so they can see the analytics.

    ![](images/M02/M2-EX3-T2-S5.png)